 Gwen Narcisse /CEO, Hillari Moon, LLC: I would advise anyone looking to start a food-product to get as much training as possible.

-Just because you know you craft does mean you understand the industry.
+Just because you know your craft doesn’t mean you understand the industry.

-This was very important to me because my initial plan was to produce frozen dinners because I enjoyed cooking for others.
-After training I received on getting product manufactured and sold in store, I learned that the frozen food industry would require higher cost to penetrate the industry and storage pricing would be more expensive as well.
+This was very important to me because my initial plan was to produce frozen dinners.
+After I received training on getting a product manufactured and sold in stores, I learned that the frozen food industry would require higher cost to penetrate and storage pricing would be more expensive as well.
 Needless to say I went back to the drawing board revamp my entire business plan and decided to market to those that cook vs non-cooks.
-I had low startup cost, now in Whole Foods and I am not in debt.
+With low startup cost, I am now in Whole Foods and not in debt.

 Diva Foodies: The success of business is selling your product to people who will become repeat customers.
 Many factors go into the equation.
 A big one is marketing.
 Which social media channel works best for your brand and why?

-Gwen Narcisse /CEO, Hillari Moon, LLC: Marketing is very important to business and I personal believe that social media marketer is absolutely necessary when selling product online.
+Gwen Narcisse /CEO, Hillari Moon, LLC: Marketing is very important to business and I personal believe social media marketing is absolutely necessary when selling product online.

 For the foodies out there, we enjoying seeing delish food being prepared.
-Even more than that we enjoying eating delish food J. But it all start with the eyes.
-I feel that the Youtube and Facebook ads would be a great catalyst to introduce products to consumers and incite them to try Hillari Moon’s gourmet spice blends.
+Even more than that we enjoy eating delish food.
+However, it starts with the eyes.
+I believe that the YouTube and Facebook ads would be a great catalyst to introduce products to consumers and incite them to try Hillari Moon’s gourmet spice blends.